tomonocle/miscellany/management.md

 - One plus one is many
 - Hire slow, fire fast
 - A "maybe" is a "no" when hiring
 - Don't try and build good systems.
-Build good teams and you get good systems as a side-effect
+Build good teams and you get good systems as an emergent property
 - Doing the wrong better doesn't make it right
 - One-size-fits-all fits nobody well
 - The only thing harder than naming things is renaming them